sigasi/sigasi_insights/content/vscode/remote.md

 * Check your Sigasi license setting.
 From the Command Palette (**Ctrl+Shift+P**), select **Preferences: Open Settings (UI)**, and look for **Sigasi: Path To License**.
 With remote development, this is the license path _on the server_.
 * Note that the Sigasi VS Code extension with default settings will attempt to download a compatible Java runtime (JRE).
 If you want to use a JRE already installed on the server, look for **Sigasi > Java: Path** in the settings and enter he path to your `java` (11 or higher) executable.
 This is useful e.g. if the server doesn't have internet access.
 * Now open a VHDL, Verilog or SystemVerilog file on the remote server.

+## Remote development license needs

+* When using the Sigasi extension in combination with the Remote SSH extension, the Sigasi license should be available on the remote host.
+* If you're also using the sigasi extension locally, the license settings might be different for local and remote development.
+In that case, make sure to use the proper settings, depending on whether you're developing locally or remote.
+* The settings from the `User` level will act as the default and can be overridden for each remote by setting the `Remote [<remote name>]`.